feathr-ai/feathr/docs/dev_guide/scala_dev_guide.md

 ## IntelliJ Setup

 IntelliJ is the recommended IDE to use when developing Feathr.
 Please visit IntelliJ's [installation guide](https://www.jetbrains.com/help/idea/installation-guide.html) to install it in your local machine.
 To import Feathr as a new project:
 1. Git clone Feathr into your local machine. i.e. via https `git clone https://github.com/linkedin/feathr.git` or ssh `git clone git@github.com:linkedin/feathr.git`
-2. In IntelliJ, select `File` > `Project from Existing Sources...` and select `feathr` from the directory you cloned.
+2. In IntelliJ, select `File` > `New` > `Project from Existing Sources...` and select `feathr` from the directory you cloned.
 3. Under `Import project from external model` select `sbt`.
 Click `Next`.
 4. Under `Project JDK` specify a valid Java `1.8` JDK and select SBT shell for `project reload` and `builds`.
 5. Click `Finish`.